ReLisK/LangakuBackendAssignment/README.md

 - Only Easy moves a card from Relearning back to the Reviewing state.
 - If a user select Easy for a brand new card, it immediately goes to Reviewing state and assigns a interval of 3 or 4 days.

+## Functional Rules
+1. Immediate Retry - This is built in; a rating of 0 always sets the interval to 1 minute.
+2. Spacing Logic
+   - A rating of 2 on first time seeing a card gives the longest initial interval of 4 days.
+   - A rating of 1 always results in a interval somewhere between 0 and 2.
+This is because a rating of 2 is multiplied by ease, whilst 0 always sets interval to 1.
+3. Monotonic Intervals - Subsequent correct answers (1 or 2) can never shorten the interval.

 ## Initial Setup

 - uv is recommended for managing virtual environments.

 Install postgressql and create db.

+git clone the application to your machine.

 Modify settings file by including new db user and password eg: